FluxML/Flux.jl/docs/src/training/training.md

 Such an object contains a reference to the model's parameters, not a copy, such that after their training, the model behaves according to their updated values.

 Handling all the parameters on a layer-by-layer basis is explained in the [Layer Helpers](../models/basics.md) section.
-Also, for freezing model parameters, see the [Advanced Usage Guide](../models/advanced.md).
+For freezing model parameters, see the [Advanced Usage Guide](../models/advanced.md).

 ```@docs
 Flux.params